adrianbaltag/my_productivity/README.md

 ## Usage

-- double click "my_productivity" folder on your Desktop, and open Install
+- double click "my_productivity" folder on your Desktop, and open it
 - once inside, double click 'src" folder
 - you should be able to see: